Mollified Value Learning: Experiments

 \subsection{Results}

 We present the results on the 13 \texttt{OGBench} tasks in \cref{tab:state_based_results}.
 We will discuss these results in detail in the following subsections.
-We will focus on three key questions that will drive our discussion of the ablations.
+We will focus on three key questions that will drive our discussion.